p85

 Six pitch melody crossroads.
 An original Americana style kaboom simply by adding one new pitch to our core of the pentatonic five; a fourth scale degree, a perfect 4th interval above our chosen root.
 The new style ?
 We'll call it gospel with its essential motion to the Four chord, this in both relative major / minor, using the same pitches.

 Also, is there a new musical style building up from the five notes of the minor pentatonic group to a six note gospel major group ?
 For sure.
 The blues.
 Making the minor five pitches into the blue six we add in sharp Four, which split the perfect octave in two.
 In doing so find the deep indigo tritone blue within the octave's aural perfection.
-Examine these relatives by letter name pitches as these groups evolve.
+Please examine these relatives by letter name pitches as these groups evolve.
 Thinking roots 'C / A.' Example 10.

 ~ gospel ~ blues ~